El Salvador: Infrastructure

 The level of access to water supply and sanitation has been increased significantly.
 A 2015 conducted study by the University of North Carolina called El Salvador the country that has achieved the greatest progress in the world in terms of increased access to water supply and sanitation and the reduction of inequity in access between urban and rural areas.
 However, water resources are seriously polluted and a large part of the wastewater discharged into the environment without any treatment.
 Institutionally a single public institution is both de facto in charge of setting sector policy and of being the main service provider.
 Attempts at reforming and modernizing the sector through new laws have not borne fruit over the past 20 years.

-In response to the COVID-19 pandemic, the government converted the country's main convention center into Hospital El Salvador to be the largest hospital in Latin America.
+In response to the COVID-19 pandemic, the government converted the country's main convention centre into Hospital El Salvador to be the largest hospital in Latin America.
 The facility was inaugurated by the president on 22 June 2020, at which time he announced the hospital conversion would be permanent because of the large investment made.
-US$25 million was spent on the first phase of the conversion of the former convention center, with the entire facility costing $75 million and featuring a blood bank, morgue, radiology area, among other amenities.
+US$25 million was spent on the first phase of the conversion of the former convention centre, with the entire facility costing $75 million and featuring a blood bank, morgue, radiology area, among other amenities.
 The hospital will have a total capacity of 1,083 ICU beds and 2,000 beds total once phase 3 is completed.

 The airport serving international flights in El Salvador is Monseñor Óscar Arnulfo Romero International Airport.
 This airport is located about 40 km southeast of San Salvador.